GinaKui/portfolio-app/README.md

 # Gina Portfolio
 web developer's portfolio website

-the app is built by create-react-app, reactstrap
+the app is created using create-react-app.
+Bootstrap styles are from reactstrap